Skip to content

 Identifier for the mean-std normalization scheme.

-Means of input channels/features, or None for automatic computation.
+Means for input normalization.
+None for automatic computation.

-Standard deviations of input channels/features, or None for automatic computation.
+Standard deviations for input normalization.
+None for automatic computation.

-Means of target channels/features, or None for automatic computation.
+Means for target normalization.
+None for automatic computation.

-Standard deviations of target channels/features, or None for automatic computation.
+Standard deviations for target normalization.
+None for automatic computation.

 Source code in src/careamics/config/data/normalization_config.py